Andrew Feinstein: South African Arms Deal

-In 1999, Patricia de Lille, the chief whip of the Pan Africanist Congress of Azania, presented her dossier of corruption allegations against the ANC's leading politicians in the South African Arms Deal and demanded an independent inquiry led by Judge Willem Heath's anti-corruption Special Investigating Unit (SIU), receiving support from white settlers.
+In 1999, Patricia de Lille, the chief whip of the Pan Africanist Congress of Azania, presented her dossier of corruption allegations against the ANC's leading politicians in the South African Arms Deal and demanded an independent inquiry led by Judge Willem Heath's anti-corruption Special Investigating Unit (SIU), receiving support from white South Africans.
 In September 2000, the auditor-general Shauket Fakie reported irregularities in the arms deal's primary contracts to the SCOPA and recommended a special investigation of the awards made to subcontractors.
 In October 2000, the SCOPA published its controversial 14th report recommending a multi-agency probe into the deal.
 Feinstein joined the SCOPA chair Gavin Woods and opposition parties in calling for the SIU to be one of the four bodies to conduct the investigation, but his ANC colleagues on the study group disputed that a November resolution by the SCOPA had recommended appointing the SIU.
 Feinstein was reprimanded by the ANC's National Executive Committee for questioning the government's "integrity" in the SCOPA meetings.
 He led hearings concerning the arms deal at the SCOPA and later claimed to have witnessed lobbying efforts by BAE Systems, backed by visits of the British prime minister Tony Blair, as part of the deal.